fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 Preface • xiv

-In Chapter 4, Builtin Fixtures, on page 73, you will look at some builtin fix-
+In Lab 4, Builtin Fixtures, on page 73, you will look at some builtin fix-

 tures provided out-of-the-box by pytest.
 You will learn how pytest builtin